Actindo-AG/Documentation/POS/Operation/06_ManageOrderProcess.md

 # Manage the POS order process

-Trace the POS order process by checking the order status, the cash invoice and the payment of an order.
+Trace the POS order process by checking the order status, the cash invoice, and the payment of an order.

 ## Check the POS order status